grilhami/Reputation-Economics-IBM-Intern-Project/README.md

 ## How to run Inference - Personality Insight
 - Download `chromedriver`.

 - Open `venv/lib/site-packages/selenium/webdriver/common/service.py` and change the cmd path (in `def start` function)to your `chromedriver.exe` file.
-It should be located in `C:\Users\chromedriver.exe` so Windows knows exactly what the program was doing.
+It should be located in `C:\Windows\chromedriver.exe` so Windows knows exactly what the program was doing.
 Set the cmd to be = `[path-to-chromedriver]`.

 - For Mac/Linux, simply run `sudo nano /etc/paths/` and edit the path from there.

 - Run the test by using `python insight.py`.
 Make sure that you are in the inference folder.

 - Make sure the code in `def main()` is uncommented for `personality_insight_processor` function!

+## How to run Inference - Discovery
+- Download `phantomjs`.

+- Open `venv/lib/site-packages/selenium/webdriver/common/service.py` and change the cmd path (in `def start` function)to your `phantomjs.exe` file.
+It should be located in `C:\Windows\phantomjs.exe` so Windows knows exactly what the program was doing.
+Set the cmd to be = `[path-to-phantomjs]`.

+- For Mac/Linux, simply run `sudo nano /etc/paths/` and edit the path from there.

+- Run the test by using `python insight.py`.
+Make sure that you are in the inference folder.

+- Make sure the code in `def main()` is uncommented for `discovery_processor` function!

 ## Additional Information regarding the `translate_selenium.py` file
 An issue was encountered with using Python's Google Translate API for translation.
 In order to overcome this, a file named `translate_selenium.py` was created to handle translation.